yyumna/climatechange_ai/NeurIPS2019_workshop.md

 ### Submission tracks

 There are two tracks for submissions.
-Extended abstracts are limited to 3 pages for the Papers track, and 2 pages for the Proposals track, in PDF format (see examples [here](https://www.climatechange.ai/ICML2019_workshop)).
+Submissions are limited to 3 pages for the Papers track, and 2 pages for the Proposals track, in PDF format (see examples [here](https://www.climatechange.ai/ICML2019_workshop)).
 An additional page may be used for references only.
 Submissions for both tracks *must* explain why the proposed work has (or could have) positive impacts regarding climate change.

 #### PAPERS track
 *Work that is in progress, published, and/or deployed*